dlh01/dave-wpstarterkit/README.markdown

 # Dave's WordPress Starter Kit #

-Dave's WordPress Starter Kit is a personal project to take some of the repetitiveness out of creating new WP sites.
-It includes plugins and modifications to a standard WordPress installation that I would make anyway.
-This project has received a few production tests now, and has generally worked as intended.
+Dave's WordPress Starter Kit takes some repetitiveness out of new WordPress projects and provides some sensible defaults.
+It gets you ready for out-of-the-box local development, helps secure your installation, and even makes your site run a little bit faster.

 ## Features ##

 * More secure `wp-config.php`
+* More secure, higher performance `.htaccess` defaults including the [Roots Theme][14] version of the HTML5 Boilerplate `.htaccess` and the [5G Blacklist 2012 from Perishable Press][11]
 * Move and rename `wp-content` for easier browsing and easier WordPress upgrades
 * Easier local development with Mark Jaquith's `local-config.php`
-* Install WordPress with no default content
+* Install WordPress with no default content (e.g. "Hello world!")
-* `.htaccess` defaults for better security and quick Dashboard access

 ## wp-config.php and the wp-content directory ##